-Five Teens Arrested In Homophobic Attack On London Bus
+5 Teens Arrested In Homophobic Attack On London Bus

 The @metpoliceuk are investigating and appealing for witnesses.
 If you have any information - call 101. https://t.co/4zSqxyE6IP

 According to government data, hate crimes in England and Wales targeting victims' sexual orientation rose 27% in 2017-2018 to a total of 11,638 incidents.
-Hate crimes targeting trans folks rose 32%.
-Police estimate that those numbers are getting larger, at least in part, because of improved protocol for reporting these crimes to police — but they still likely don't reflect the reality of hate crimes against the LGBTQ+ community.
+Hate crimes targeting transgender people rose 32%.
+Police estimate that those numbers are getting larger, at least in part, because of improved protocol for reporting these crimes to police — but they still likely don't reflect the reality of hate crimes against the LGBTQ community.

-A 2017 study conducted by Stonewall, a U.K.-based advocacy organization, showed that one in every 5 LGBT individuals polled in Britain had experienced a hate crime or incident in the 12 months before the survey.
+A 2017 study conducted by Stonewall, a U.K.-based advocacy organization, showed that 1 in every 5 LGBT individuals polled in Britain had experienced a hate crime or incident in the 12 months before the survey.
 Four out of every 5 of those victims, however, didn't report it to police.
 Many who did report said they weren't taken seriously.

 NPR's Up First is the news you need to start your day.